vvzen/open-pipe/ROADMAP.md

 Create a CLI that is capable of generating the directory structure on disk, based on the `show_scheme`.

+## Implement validation of configs via JSONschema

+Right now there's no programmatic validation of the config files.

+If a required entry is missing, it's up to the implementation of the single function relying on that config file to properly handle this exception.
+Instead, the `get_config(name)` call should automatically validate all of the entries based on the JSONschema of that config.

 ## Binaries
 ### op